 Frank E Hopkins lived in Queens and Long Island, New York while attending Hofstra University in the 1960s, the location and time period of "Unplanned Choices."
 He became involved in writing while earning his Ph.D. in Economics from the University of Maryland.

 He held the tenured position of Associate Professor at the State University of New York at Binghamton in the 1970s, where he published numerous referred journal articles and a monograph on industrial location.
 He continued technical writing while working at the Department of Energy in the late 1970s and as a government and business development consultant since 1980.
 He moved to Ocean View, DE in 2001 where as a consultant he managed or participated in writing proposals in response to Federal Government solicitations, the background for "The Opportunity."

 Frank’s collection of short stories, "First Time", is set in East Coast locations he visited that inspired the book’s stories.
-His soon to be released new novel "Abandoned Homes: Vietnam Revenge Murders," a story of serial killings, is set at the University of Maryland at College Park, MD and in Sussex County, DE.
+His new novel "Abandoned Homes: Vietnam Revenge Murders," a story of serial killings, is set at the University of Maryland at College Park, MD and in Sussex County, DE.